-This masterplan represents a balanced response to the opportunities and threats posed at St Mary's Lands.
-It recognises that there may be a need to invest in developments that support the wider economy, such as a hotel and expansion of the caravan park, but where any such need exists, it cannot be to the detriment of the greenspace.
+This masterplan represents a balanced response to the opportunities and threats posed at St. Mary's Lands.
+It recognises that there may be a need to invest in developments that support the wider economy, such as a hotel and expansion of the caravan park, but where any such need exists, it cannot be at the detriment to the greenspace.
 Any such development must respond to the sense of place and the multi-purpose sporting, recreational and leisure use of this important public open space.
 The need to plan for the replacement of obsolete facilities, such as the Golf Centre, Corp of Drums, Warwick Racing Football Club, and facilities at the Racecourse affords the opportunity to significantly address the poor quality and often ad-hoc decisions of the past with an approach that is more in keeping with the Conservation Area.
-Common ground has been found on these issues across the range of interests represented by the St Mary's Lands Working Party and this document captures this broad consensus.
+Common ground has been found on these issues across the range of interests represented by the St. Mary's Lands Working Party and this document captures this broad consensus.

-Policy CT7 within the Local Plan - Publication Draft outlines the requirement for the preparation of a masterplan for the St Mary's Lands.
+The preparation of a masterplan for the St Mary's Lands area is Council policy as contained in the Local Plan - Publication Draft has a specific proposed policy for this site.
 The masterplan if agreed by Council will form part of the Council's planning policy framework used for determining planning and related applications as well as providing a framework for investment decisions by the Council and its partners.

-St Mary's Lands comprises some 57 acres (23.21 ha) of open space located on the western edge of Warwick.
+St. Mary's Lands comprises some 60-ha of open space located on the western edge of Warwick.
 The walking distance to the town centre is approximately 5-minutes.
-The site is located within the Warwick Conservation Area and includes the historic Warwick Common and Lammas Fields.
-Though St Mary's Lands are wholly owned by Warwick District Council, parts of the site are leased to other organisations, including the Racecourse, Golf Centre and caravan park site.
-Although Common Rights were extinguished under the Warwick Corporation Act in 1948 there is a strong public perception that these remain and within the community there are concerns that the open space will be eroded by development or loss of access due to the commercialisation of the open space.
+The site is located within the Warwick Conservation Area and includes the historic Warwick Common and Lammas Lands.
+Common Rights were, however extinguished under the Warwick Corporation Act in 1948.
+Though St. Mary's Lands are wholly owned by Warwick District Council, parts of the site are leased to other organisations, including the Racecourse, Golf Centre and caravan park site.
+There remains a strong public perception that the Common Rights remain and within the community there are concerns that the open space will be eroded by development or loss of access due to the commercialization of the open space.

-This 2017 Masterplan is the result of partnership working between the St Mary's Lands Working Party and Warwick District Council in association with Warwick Town Council and Warwickshire County Council.
+This 2017 Masterplan is the result of partnership working between the St. Mary's Lands Working Party and Warwick District Council in association with Warwick Town Council and Warwickshire County Council.
 The purpose of the Working Party is threefold:

 - 1. To develop a replacement to the 2004 masterplan, taking into the consideration the changes that have taken place since the original plan was produced - 2.
-Set out a clear understanding of the purpose of St Mary's Lands so that decisions and investment can be made in an informed way, rather than on an ad-hoc or short-term basis - 3.
-Provide non-statutory planning guidance to assist with determining future planning applications.
+Set out a clear understanding of the purpose of St. Mary's Lands so that decisions and investment can be made in an informed way, rather than on an ad-hoc or short-term basis - 3.
+Provide a non-statutory set of additional planning guidance for the site to assist with evaluating the benefit or otherwise of any future developments that require planning permission.